By Dr. Mercola

 Fresh ginger root keeps well in your freezer.
 If you find yourself nauseous or with an upset stomach, mince up a small amount (about the size of your fingernail) and swallow it.
 You'll be amazed at the relief it provides.
 Yet this is only the beginning…

-Therapeutic Benefits of Ginger Noted for Thousands of Years
+Therapeutic Health Benefits of Ginger Noted for Thousands of Years

 The medicinal uses of ginger have been known for at least 2,000 years in cultures all around the world.
 Although it originated in Asia, ginger is valued in India, the Middle East, Africa, and the Caribbean, among other regions.